nhooyr/neoman/README.md

 `g:no_neoman_maps`
 If set, no mappings are made in neoman buffers.
 By default it is not set.

-`g:neoman_synopsis`
-If you are using a language other than english, set this to whatever the 'Synopsis' translates to in your language.
-This allows neoman to highlight the c code in manpages of sections 2 and 3.
-Just run `man acct` from the command line.
-Set this to the line above the '#include' (it is a regex if you want to do multiple matches)
-By default it is set to just `SYNOPSIS`, as most people will be using english manpages.

 ## Contributing
 I'm very open to new ideas, new features, anything really ;) .
 Open up an issue, send me a PR, or email.